pnp/sp-dev-fx-webparts/samples/react-graph-profile-awards/README.md

 ## Prerequisites

-You need to grant any of these permissions to MS Graph API (from least to most privileged): _User.Read, User.ReadWrite, User.ReadBasic.All, User.Read.All, User.ReadWrite.All_
+You need to grant these permissions to MS Graph API (from least to most privileged): _User.Read, User.Read.All_

 Suggest you to use the [Microsoft 365 CLI](https://blog.mastykarz.nl/grant-api-permissions-office-365-cli/)